AmairanyLopez/Project1OperatingSystems/README.txt

   3. What would happen if this program did not use the fork function, but just used execv directly?
 (Try it!)
+     THE CHILD WAS NOT ABLE TO EXECUTE THE COMMAND GIVEN AND NEVER RETURNED TO THE PARENT TO PROVIDE AN OUTPUT.

      Try temporarily changing the code 'pid_from_fork = fork();' to 'pid_from_fork = 0;'